njii-comet-2024/WARDEN/README.md

 ## Description

 This repository holds the control and communication code for the COMET 2024 internship project.
-This is an ongoing project.

 For COMET W.A.R.D.E.N. setup instructions, check the sharepoint.